ChrNg404/Data_Science_ETL_Project/README.md

 * **Resources** are for miscellaneous data our group had to use to make graphs.
 Currently there should only be the one city file that was used to create our heatmap.

 * **Visualizations** is where we store all of the Visualizations we created for this project.
 Inside this folder you will find a **charts** folder where we hold a majority of our graphs.
 Everything before hand is code to help create our charts.

+* **static** is the folder where all the static contents for our web application (Flask) are

-* **templates** is the folder where the website's index.html and style.css are.
+* **templates** is the folder where the website's index.html (for our static site with analysis only), homepage (for our Flask app) and style.css are.

 * **webpages** contains all of the web pages that are attached to our HTML website.